LsrIF: Enhancing Logic-Structured Instruction Following of Large Language Models: Experiment

-\paragraph{\textbf{Models.}} We conduct experiments on models of different scales from 1.5B to 14B to evaluate the effectiveness of our method across different architectures and parameter scales.
-Specifically, we evaluate on: (1) \textbf{1.5B}: Qwen2.5-1.5B-Instruct; (2) \textbf{7B}: Qwen2.5-7B-Instruct and Distill-Qwen-7B; (3) \textbf{8B}: Llama-3.1-8B-Instruct and Qwen3-8B; (4) \textbf{14B}: Distill-Qwen-14B.
-This diverse set of models allows us to assess the generalizability of our approach across different model families and scales.
+\paragraph{\textbf{Models.}} We conduct experiments on models of scales from 1.5B to 14B to evaluate the effectiveness of our method across different architectures and parameter scales.
+We compare against both strong general-purpose models and specialized instruction-following optimized models.
+Details are provided in Appendix~\ref{appx:bl}.